bydariogamer/py101forpygamers/source/tipsandtricks/images.rst

 Loading images
 ==============

-Loading images to pygame is rather straightforward:

-The following code loads image relative to current file from subdirectory called ``assets``:
+Loading images to pygame is rather straightforward.
+The following code loads image relative to current file from subdirectory called ``assets``.
+See :ref:`paths` for more information.

 .. code-block:: python